Yellow fever: Vaccination

 Vaccination is recommended for those traveling to affected areas, because non-native people tend to develop more severe illness when infected.
 Protection begins by the 10th day after vaccine administration in 95% of people, and had been reported to last for at least 10 years.
 The World Health Organization (WHO) now states that a single dose of vaccine is sufficient to confer lifelong immunity against yellow fever disease.
 The attenuated live vaccine stem 17D was developed in 1937 by Max Theiler.
 The WHO recommends routine vaccination for people living in affected areas between the 9th and 12th month after birth.

-Up to one in four people experience fever, aches, and local soreness and redness at the site of injection.
+Up to one in four people experience fever, aches, local soreness, and redness at the injection site.
 In rare cases (less than one in 200,000 to 300,000), the vaccination can cause yellow fever vaccine-associated viscerotropic disease, which is fatal in 60% of cases.
 It is probably due to the genetic morphology of the immune system.
 Another possible side effect is an infection of the nervous system, which occurs in one in 200,000 to 300,000 cases, causing yellow fever vaccine-associated neurotropic disease, which can lead to meningoencephalitis and is fatal in less than 5% of cases.

 The Yellow Fever Initiative, launched by the WHO in 2006, vaccinated more than 105 million people in 14 countries in West Africa.
 No outbreaks were reported during 2015.
 The campaign was supported by the GAVI alliance and governmental organizations in Europe and Africa.
 According to the WHO, mass vaccination cannot eliminate yellow fever because of the vast number of infected mosquitoes in urban areas of the target countries, but it will significantly reduce the number of people infected.